Smoked Chicken Wings – Perfect for Tailgating

 - After about 30 minutes of smoking the wings it's time to start making the sauce.
 Combine 1 cup of Red Hot, 12 ounces of beer and 4 Tablespoons of butter in a small saucepan over low heat.
 You can also add another Tablespoon of Brown Sugar here if you want... let the sauce simmer until it has reduced by half

-- Pull your wings from the grill, and place in a large bowl.
+- After an hour of smoking pull your wings from the grill, and place in a large bowl.
 Crank your grill up to high (400+ degrees).
 Pour your sauce over all of the wings.

-- Use your tongs to make sure all of the wings are coated in sauce, and then place each of the wings back on the grill for 5-10minutes.
+- Use your tongs to make sure all of the wings are coated in sauce, and then place each of the wings back on the grill for 10-15 minutes.
 This will crisp up the skin, and lock in all that delicious flavor!!

 - Now it's showtime!
 Pull the wings from the grill, serve with your favorite dipping sauce, and get out of the way, the whole football team will want to try them...